Scottish-Tech-Army/soundscape-backend/docs/operations.md

 It is organised as follows.

 - [Dashboards](#dashboards) — the per-component portal dashboards built by each deployment, and what they show.
-- [Alerts](#alerts) — the alerts that fire when something is wrong, and the first action to take for each.
+- [Alerts](#alerts) — the alerts that fire when something is wrong, the first action to take for each, and how to test the certificate alerts.
 - [Detailed log monitoring](#detailed-log-monitoring) — the saved log queries used to investigate issues, grouped by component.
+- [Usage metrics database](#usage-metrics-database) — connecting to the long-term metrics store, the shape of the data, and the meaning of each metric.
+- [Common issues](#common-issues) — failure modes not tied to a specific alert.

 ## Dashboards